 Instructions

-• ASPARAGUS PREP: Preheat the oven to 425 degrees F. Break the woody ends off the asparagus.
-Toss the asparagus, 2 tablespoons olive oil, about 1 teaspoon salt, and 1/2 teaspoon pepper (or to taste) together on a large sheet pan.
+• Preheat the oven to 425℉.
+Juice the lemon using a citrus juicer to get 1 tablespoon lemon juice.
+Break the woody ends off the asparagus.
+Toss asparagus, olive oil, salt, and pepper together on a large sheet pan.
 Space out asparagus on a sheet pan so it has plenty of room to roast; if the pan is crowded, it will steam instead of roast.

-• BAKE ASPARAGUS: Bake in the oven for 7-15 minutes (depending on the asparagus thickness; thinner stems will cook very quickly), flipping the spears once halfway into the cooking time.
+• Bake in the oven for 7–15 minutes, cook time depends on the asparagus thickness; thinner stems will cook very quickly.
+Flip the spears once halfway through cooking.
 Remove and squeeze 1 tablespoon lemon juice over the spears.
 Allow to cool and chop into 2-inch pieces.

-• COUSCOUS: Meanwhile, prepare the packaged couscous according to package directions.
-Transfer to a large bowl and allow to cool.
-(See Note 1.)
+• Prepare the packaged couscous according to package directions.
+Transfer to a large bowl and allow to cool (see note 1).

-• SALAD ASSEMBLY: Halve the cherry tomatoes.
-Add the tomatoes and cooled, chopped asparagus to the large bowl with the couscous.
+• Halve the cherry tomatoes.
+Add the tomatoes and asparagus to the large bowl with the couscous.
 Gently toss.
-Read the next step and then add dressing to taste with another fresh squeeze of lemon if desired.
-(We love fresh lemon; it really makes the flavors sing!)
+Shake the dressing and drizzle it over the salad to taste.
+Add another squeeze of fresh lemon juice, if desired.
 Gently toss again and then top with the crumbled feta cheese.
 Taste and adjust seasoning if needed.
 Enjoy immediately.

 Video